pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 Turtle Logo's disagree over how to speak the idea of Relaunch the Game.
 Above you see we have you say Relaunch.
-We'll also accept you saying just Restart when you do mostly want to start over, but you don't want to clear the Screen.
+We'll also accept you saying just Restart when you only mostly want to start over, but you don't want to clear the Screen.
 Python Import Turtle would have you say Reset, so long as you're working with only 1 Turtle,